 14. If you don't want to use your self-created criteria or the sample criteria, then you can hover over the criteria and click the trash icon to delete it.

 You cannot delete a sample criteria initially when no objectives are picked for that rubric.
 Once you add an objective, the trash icon will appear for the criteria for deletion.
+Although, the text - "Sample Criteria" is configurable at site-level and can be changed on request.

 15. If you think your rubric is a standard rubric which others can also use, then you can choose to share it with the rubric bank by clicking the Share with rubric bank radio button.
 Once a rubric is shared with the rubric bank, it will be available for other instructors to add in their assignments.